mziodev/Pets/Pets/Notes.md

 ## Sharing data with other iCloud users
 - It's not possible right now from SwiftData.
 - Maybe it's possible merging SwiftData and CoreData.

-## iPad (waiting for iOS 18)
-We have to adaptate the app to properly render on an iPad.

 ## Future features